zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 After reviewing the assessment results, you have ensured the web application is a good candidate for migration to Azure App Service.
 Now, we will continue the process with the migration of the application.

-1. In order to continue with the migration of our web site Azure App Service Migration Assistant needs access to our Azure Subscription.
+1. In order to continue with the migration of our website Azure App Service Migration Assistant needs access to our Azure Subscription.
 Select **Copy Code & Open Browser** button to be redirected to the Azure Portal.

    ![Azure App Service Migration Assistant's Azure Login dialog is open.
 A device code is presented.
 Copy Code & Open Browser button is highlighted.](media/appservicemigration-azure-login.png "Azure Login")